Lead compounds: Oxides and sulfide

 There are three oxides known: PbO, Pb3O4 (sometimes called "minium"), and PbO2.
 The former has two allotropes: α-PbO and β-PbO, both with layer structure and tetracoordinated lead.
 The alpha allotrope is red-colored and has the Pb–O distance of 230 pm; the beta allotrope is yellow-colored and has the Pb–O distance of 221 and 249 pm (due to asymmetry).
 Thanks to the similarity, both allotropes can exist under standard conditions (beta with small (10−5 relative) impurities, such as Si, Ge, Mo, etc.).
 PbO reacts with acids to form salts, and with alkalies to give plumbites, [Pb(OH)3]− or [Pb(OH)4]2−.

 The dioxide may be prepared by, for example, halogenization of lead(II) salts.
 The alpha allotrope is rhombohedral, and the beta allotrope is tetragonal.
 Both allotropes are black-brown in color and always contain some water, which cannot be removed, as heating also causes decomposition (to PbO and Pb3O4).
 The dioxide is a powerful oxidizer: it can oxidize hydrochloric and sulfuric acids.
-It does not reacts with alkaline solution, but reacts with solid alkalis to give hydroxyplumbates, or with basic oxides to give plumbates.
+It does not react with alkaline solution, but reacts with solid alkalis to give hydroxyplumbates, or with basic oxides to give plumbates.

 Reaction of lead with sulfur or hydrogen sulfide yields lead sulfide.
 The solid has the NaCl-like structure (simple cubic), which it keeps up to the melting point, 1114 °C (2037 °F).
 If the heating occurs in presence of air, the compounds decomposes to give the monoxide and the sulfate.
 The compounds are almost insoluble in water, weak acids, and (NH4)2S/(NH4)2S2 solution is the key for separation of lead from analytical groups I to III elements, tin, arsenic, and antimony.
 The compounds dissolve in nitric and hydrochloric acids, to give elemental sulfur and hydrogen sulfide, respectively.
 Heating mixtures of the monoxide and the sulfide forms the metal.